 Speakers and their expected contributions

-The keynote speakers for this conference include:
+The keynote speaker for this conference includes:

-- Tom Rees, Executive Director of School Leadership, Ambition Institute, on fostering good leadership standards across the sector.
+- Tom Rees, Executive Director of School Leadership, Ambition Institute - on fostering good leadership standards across the sector.

 Speakers sharing case studies and experience include:

 - Creating a curriculum that supports a well-rounded education for their pupils - with Catherine Anwar, Chief Executive Officer, Summit Learning Trust;

 - Meeting the new quality of education judgement - the role of the curriculum and practices - with John Blake, Director, Strategy and Policy, Now Teach;

 - The new leadership and management criteria and the role of school governors - with Emma Knights, Chief Executive, National Governance Association; and

 - Implementing an ethical leadership model across schools - with Carolyn Roberts, Headteacher, Thomas Tallis School, London and Chair, Ethical Leadership Commission.